Jeep Wagoneer Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Wagoneer are $1,628 a year with full coverage.
-Comprehensive insurance costs an estimated $420, collision costs $834, and liability insurance costs around $264.
-A liability-only policy costs as low as $312 a year, with high-risk insurance costing $3,530 or more.
-Teenage drivers receive the highest rates at $5,628 a year or more.
+Average insurance prices for a Jeep Wagoneer are $1,628 every 12 months for full coverage.
+Comprehensive costs around $420, collision insurance costs $834, and liability insurance is estimated at $264.
+A liability-only policy costs approximately $312 a year, and high-risk insurance costs around $3,530.
+16-year-old drivers receive the highest rates at up to $5,628 a year.

 Average premium for full coverage: $1,628

-Prices are based on $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and for different Wagoneer trim levels.
+Rate estimates include $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and for all Wagoneer models.

 Price Range by Coverage and Risk

-Using a middle-aged driver as an example, prices range go from the low end price of $312 for just liability insurance to a much higher rate of $3,530 for a driver required to buy high-risk insurance.
+For a driver in their 40's, prices range range from the cheapest price of $312 for a discount liability-only rate to the much higher price of $3,530 for high-risk insurance.

 Price Range by Location